Frozenfire92/One.Small.Leap/README.md

 Uses: Unity3D, LeapMotion

-In One Small Leap you guide the space shuttle into orbit using your hands while conserving fuel.
+In One Small Leap you guide the space shuttle into orbit using your hands.
 The closer you are to the blue beacon the less fuel you will consume.

 ###Controls
 - Two hands flat over the Leap Motion Controller, closed fist may work better for some